Oil prices trim gains after UAE exits OPEC, OPEC+

 LONDON: Oil prices rose more than 3 per cent on Tuesday (Apr 28) as stalled efforts to end the Iran war kept the Strait of Hormuz largely closed, constraining Middle East supplies, though the UAE's announcement that it would leave OPEC and OPEC+ trimmed gains.

-Brent crude futures for June LCOc1 climbed US$3.37, or 3.1 per cent, to $111.60 a barrel by 1.36pm GMT, after gaining 2.8 per cent to close the previous session at their highest since Apr 7.
+Brent crude futures for June climbed US$3.37, or 3.1 per cent, to US$111.60 a barrel by 1.36pm GMT, after gaining 2.8 per cent to close the previous session at their highest since Apr 7.
 The contract is up for a seventh straight day.

 US West Texas Intermediate (WTI) crude for June rose US$3.72, or 3.7 per cent, to US$100.09 a barrel, after gaining 2.1 per cent in the previous session.
 WTI futures rose above the US$100 per barrel threshold for the first time since Apr 13 on Tuesday.